kenstler/aws-ml-iot-lab/Challenge_2/README.md

 Click Edit

-Enter your endpoint information, for this workshop enter your Gateway IP address
+Enter your endpoint information, for this workshop enter your Device IP address

 Enter 8883 for the port.